yannikkellerde/AI-Snip/README.md

 If you are python-savy, you may instead:
 1. Clone this repo
-2. `pip install pyqt6 pyperclip keyboard`
+2. `pip install pyqt6 pyperclip keyboard openai`
 3. `python aisnip.py` from the root of this repo

 ### Linux installation